-With a wealth of experience in adult and higher education and intercultural teaching and training.
-Dr. McEwen has taught courses, designed curricula, and supervised research with culturally diverse learners in local and global educational settings.
-Previously, she served as Associate Professor of Intercultural Education at Biola University and Asst.
-Dean at Azusa Pacific University.
+With a wealth of experience in adult and higher education, Dr. McEwen has worked with a diversity of learners in both formal and non-formal educational settings.
+Previously, she served on faculty at Biola University and Azusa Pacific University.
 She has also taught at Wheaton College and Trinity International University.

 Dr. McEwen grew up in Ottawa, Canada, and has since lived and worked in Asia, Africa, and North America.

 - Non-formal education